ihmeuw-scicomp/jobmon/README.md

 ## License

-This project is licensed under the Jobmon Non-commercial License, developed at the Institute for Health Metrics and Evaluation (IHME), University of Washington.
+This project is licensed under the JobMon Non-commercial License, developed at the Institute for Health Metrics and Evaluation (IHME), University of Washington.
 The license allows for redistribution and use in source and binary forms, with or without modification, under the conditions that:

 - The software is used solely for non-commercial purposes.
 Commercial use, including indirect commercial use such as content on a website that accepts advertising money, is not permitted under this license.
 However, use by a for-profit company in its research is considered non-commercial use.
 - All redistributions of source code must retain the copyright notice, this list of conditions, and the following disclaimer.